chriskrycho/v5.chriskrycho.com/site/library/Mr Penumbras 24-Hour Bookstore/Mr Penumbras 24-Hour Bookstore.md

   review:
     rating: Required
     summary: >
-      Sloan’s debut novel was just astonishing.
-It delighted me to no end.
+      Sloan’s debut novel delighted me to no end.
 This book could not have been aimed more directly at me if Robin Sloan had sat down and interviewed me about my tastes and interests and loves.
 But it was not just fun; it was *about* something: books, and friendship, and knowledge, and immortality.
 tags:
   - reading
   - book reviews